Articles of Incorporation

 The Founder, David Jeffrey Wright, hereby certifies; the original name of this corporation is the Ecology Crossroads Cooperative Foundation, Inc. and the date of filing the original Articles of Incorporation of this company with the Secretary of State of the Commonwealth of Kentucky was April 12, 1994, I am the duly acting President and Executive Director, and this Certificate of Incorporation for this corporation are hereby amended and are restated.

 David Jeffrey Wright, President and Executive Director

-In the hand of the Corporation's duly authorized representative this Certificate of Organization and Articles of Incorporation hath been delivered to and filed with the Secretary of State of Kentucky, in person, at the State's Capitol in Frankfort on the 31st day of October, in the two thousandth thirteenth year of the common era.
+In the hand of the Corporation's duly authorized representative this Certificate of Organization and Articles of Incorporation hath been delivered to and filed with the Secretary of State of Kentucky, in person, at the State's Capitol in Frankfort on Friday the 31st day of October, in the two thousandth and twenty-fifth year of the common era.